-- A. Candidates for the A.S. degree are encouraged to complete a computer science course. - B. Students are encouraged to check with the transfer institution when selecting courses to ensure as seamless a transition to a four-year institution as possible.
+Students are encouraged to check with the transfer institution when selecting courses to ensure as seamless a transition to a four-year institution as possible.

-Associate of General Studies (in effect Fall 2015)
+Associate of General Studies (in effect Fall 2018)

-- A. Complete a minimum of 64 semester hours of a c a d e m i c credit of which at least 50% or the last 20 semester hours shall be in residence - B. Attain a minimum cumulative grade point average of 2.0. - C. Select a major or program that will be recognized on the student's official transcript. - D. Complete the following minimum requirements:
+A. Complete between 60 and 64 semester hours of academic credit of which at least 50% or the last 20 semester hours shall be in residence

+В Attain a minimum cumulative grade point average of 2.0.

+Select a major or program that will be recognized on the stu-C. dent's official transcript.

+D. Complete the following minimum requirements:

+Communications